-Other books by this author include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight
+Other books by this author which I have reviewed include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight

 Sixth in the Chronicles of Elantra fantasy series for young adults about a remarkable young woman who has a lot of learning to endure yet.

 This particular story is about the elements that make up the world: earth, air, fire, and water.
 Being a magical world, it seems an element may well be missing, creating an opportunity to build a story around refugees fleeing their homeland and how a civilized country/world would meet their plight.
 A story that is made up of words, and words are very, very important to Dragons, to the Devourer, to Tara, to the Barrani.
 And, in the end, to Kaylin.

 I just can’t help liking Kaylin.
 She doesn’t care what grief may rain down upon her head; it’s people who are important to her.
 She’ll do whatever it takes to make them safe.

 Crack me up, it’s the first time Severn has mentioned that Kaylin needs to draw up a budget.
 And the window at HQ is acting up!
 It’s getting downright chatty to everyone.